Award-Winning DWI / DUI Lawyer in Dallas, TX

 • Loss of driver’s license for up to a year

-As you can see, 1st time DWI offenses are Misdemeanors with stiff penalties at first glance.
-However, it’s highly unlikely you will have to do any jail time, or be unable to drive.
+As you can see, first-time DWI offenses are misdemeanors with stiff penalties at first glance.
+However, it’s highly unlikely you will have to do any jail time or be unable to drive.

-The only time we would ever expect you to do jail time is if you preferred to do jail time over probation.
+The only time we would expect you to serve jail time is if you prefer to do so over probation.
 More likely is a period of probation, deferred adjudication, or a reduction to a much lesser charge.

 • Between 1 and 12 months in jail